Brett Morse: Biography

 During 2014 Morse parted company with his coach, and was still nursing a disc injury in his back which he first felt at the 2013 World championships whilst warming up for the qualification round.
-Despite this, in August of that year Brett was select to represent Wales in the Commonwealth Games held at Glasgow.
+Despite this, in August of that year Brett was selected to represent Wales in the Commonwealth Games held at Glasgow.
 He achieved 5th place with a throw of 60.84m, 3.16m behind the gold medal throw produced by USA based Vikas Gowda.

-This season Morse has gone back to basics and appointed a new coach, Nigel Bevan, who coached him previously (pre-2012), during a very successful period.
+Morse went back to basics and appointed a new coach, Nigel Bevan, who coached him previously (pre-2012), during a very successful period.
 While throwing in the Loughborough International in May, his opening competition of the season, he achieved a distance of 63.42m, greater than all of his throws of the previous season.

+In 2018, Morse became the British discus throw champion for the fourth time.